Getting better

 • Any other event that causes a sudden change or loss in our lives

-When these kinds of situations occur, we go through a kind of mourning, and this can bring on a tide of emotions that are often hard to control.
-You may feel distraught, powerless, fragile and alone in such times.
-But such reactions are normal, healthy and entirely necessary—you need to feel these emotions so that you can adapt to the situation you’re going through.
-But on the spot, they’re intense.
-And they’re painful.
+When we experience a crisis, we go through a kind of mourning, and this can bring on a torrent of emotions that are often hard to control.
+You may feel distraught, powerless, fragile, and alone.
+Remember that these reactions are normal, healthy, and entirely necessary—we need to feel these emotions so that we can adapt to the situation we’re going through.
+But in the moment, they’re intense and they’re painful.

-What can we do in such moments of distress?
+What can we do in moments of extreme distress?

-What can we do in such moments of distress?
+What can we do in moments of extreme distress?

-Imagine that you’re outside when a storm hits, and after a few moments, you’re completely drenched.
-Your first instinct would surely be to find shelter and wait out the storm.
-Getting mad at yourself for having gone outside without an umbrella, or without having checked the weather, would definitely not do you any good.
-Dumping on yourself—on top of being dumped on by the rain—would only serve to make a bad situation even worse, right?
+Imagine that you’re standing outside when a storm hits, and after a few moments, you’re completely drenched.
+Your first instinct would be to find shelter and wait out the storm.
+Getting mad at yourself for having gone outside without an umbrella, or without checking the weather, wouldn’t do you any good.
+Beating up on yourself—on top of being drenched by the rain—would only serve to make a bad situation even worse, right?

 Sometimes, when your emotions get the best of you, the best thing to do is indeed to wait out the storm.
 Try to avoid doing the following: